fluent/fluent-logger-php/README.md

 # Fluent Logger PHP

-**fluent-logger-php** is a PHP library, to record the events to fluentd from PHP application.
+**fluent-logger-php** is a PHP library to record events to fluentd from a PHP application.

 [![Build Status](https://secure.travis-ci.org/chobie/fluent-logger-php.png)](http://travis-ci.org/chobie/fluent-logger-php)

 ## fluent-logger-php development branch available.

-i'll decided to break some API so current development lines goes to development branch. please also check development branch if you wanna contribute fluent-logger.
+Since we are currently making changes that affect the existing API, all the development is happening on the developmenet branch.
+If you would like to contribute, please check out the development branch.

 ## Requirements

-- PHP 5.3 higher
+- PHP 5.3 or higher
-- fluentd v0.9.20 higher
+- fluentd v0.9.20 or higher

 ## Installation

-### using Composer
+### Using Composer

 composer.json
 ````